algoq369/one/book.md

 All these names point to the same Source.

 This is the destination of your journey.
 But it is also where you began.

+**Elemental Correlation: Fire / Ether**

+In the four-element system, the Monad corresponds to **Fire**—pure energy, light, the unmanifest source.
+In the five-element system, it corresponds to **Ether/Space**—the element beyond the four, the void from which all emerges.

+**The Monad = Fire/Ether Element = Gate 34 = Crown Chakra = The Source**

 ---